michelruizfuentes/michelruizfuentes/README.md

 ### 🌼 Summer 2021

-Statistics Research Scholar (NSF INSPIRE U2) at National Science Foundation Research Experience for Undergraduates
+NSF INSPIRE U2: Statistics Research Scholar at National Science Foundation Research Experience for Undergraduates

     - NSF Final Project | Quantifying the Relationship Between the Elements of Market Structure and Profit Rate of Advertising Intensive Firms